-The Bay View Church of Seventh-day Adventists accommodates students interested in church fellowship.
+The Bay View Church of Seventh-day Adventists welcomes students who are interested in church fellowship.
 In principle, the Church Pastor serves on the faculty of the College.
-There is a close cooperation between the two institutions in the offering and planning of religious activities.
+There is a close cooperation between the two institutions in the offering and planning of spiritual activities.

-Hong Kong Adventist College considers religious services as part of educational training for character development and spiritual growth.
-Thus, worships are organized for dormitory students.
-Prayer meetings, vespers, Adventist Youth meetings, Sabbath school, and Divine Worship are also scheduled by the Bay View Seventh-day Adventist Church.
+Hong Kong Adventist College considers spiritual services as part of educational training for character development and spiritual growth.
+Thus, worships are part of dormitory living.
+Dormitory students are encouraged to participate in prayer meetings, vespers, Adventist Youth meetings, Sabbath school, and Divine Worship which are scheduled by the Bay View Seventh-day Adventist Church.